 Sequencing an abundant IgA1 heavy chain in a polyclonal sample

 The full sequencing process for the most abundant IgA1 clone in the polyclonal sample is shown, which converges on 4 isobaric sequence candidates.
 For each sequence segment (FR, FR-CDR-FR, chain), residue candidates per position are shown as stacked letters, with rejected residue candidates in grey.
 Below these plots, the number of segment candidates at the start and end of each stage is given.
 On the right side of panels a-d, the number of possible combinations between the segment candidates at the start and end of the stage is given.
 A) selected germline template, IGHV3-33*06, with the deviations from the final sequence.
 B) FR sequencing stage.
 Initially, there are nearly 400,000 permutations of FR candidates, largely due to large ambiguity in FR3 and FR4.
 Nearly all candidates werecould be rejected, leaving only 2, 1, 2, and 1 sequence candidate(s) for FR1, FR2, FR3 and FR4, respectively.
 C) CDR sequencing stage.
 Each FR-CDR-FR segment starts with ~20 candidates and the majority of these can be rejected.
 During this stage, one of the remaining FR3 candidates is also rejected.
 D) chain sequencing stage.
 Recombining the remaining FR candidates into chain sequences yields 1868 candidates, but only 4 of these candidates contain previously selected CDRs.
 These 4 candidates are isobaric, show highly similar scores and fully overlapping fragment coverage.
 E) middle-down proteomics fragment coverage of one of the selected chain candidates.
-F) Score distribution of the Spectrum score (x-axis) and the Multiscore (y-axis) for the most ambiguous segment in each of the three stages.
-Selected candidates for the next stage are highlighted by a green circle.
-For both the CDR3 and chain, neither of the scores can select the correct candidate by itself.
-When combined, top candidates can be selected using a pareto front-like approach, and then manually inspected to determine which candidates should be selected for the next stage.

 Supplementary data